 - Claim denial.
 If the insurer denies the claim, it must give its reason for the denial.
 The reason could be a missed deadline, or that the insurer believes your injuries did not occur at work.

 If you receive a claim denial, you have the right to appeal the decision.
 Do this quickly, so you do not miss your deadline.
-A workers’ compensation lawyer can help you with the appeal process.
+An Orange County workers’ compensation lawyer can help you with the appeal process.
 You may need to provide further documentation of your accident or injuries, or evidence such as eyewitness statements.

 Learn Your Options